esphome/esphome-docs/components/sensor/statistics.rst

 There are two categories of windows.
 The first category is a sliding window.
 A sliding window has a pre-defined capacity of ``window_size`` measurements.
 The component inserts sensor measurements until it has inserted ``window_size`` total.
 Before this component inserts another sensor measurement, it removes the oldest measurement in the window.

 The second category is a continuous window.
-This category of windows has a pre-defined capacity of ``window_size`` measurements or a pre-defined duration ``window_duration``.
-The component inserts sensor measurements until it inserts ``window_size`` total or the difference between the timestamps of the oldest and most recent sensor measurements exceeds ``window_duration``.
+This category of windows has a pre-defined capacity of ``window_size`` measurements.
+The component inserts sensor measurements until it inserts ``window_size`` total.
 Then, this component removes **all** of the sensor measurements in the window.
+If ``window_size`` is set to ``0``, then the window is **never** reset.

 Instead of inserting individual measurements, the component can combine several sensor measurements into a chunk.
-When this chunk exceeds ``chunk_size`` sensor measurements or ``chunk_size`` duration, this component adds that chunk to the window.
-This approach saves memory for sliding windows, as memory does not hold every individual sensor measurement but only stores several sensor measurements combined.
+When this chunk exceeds ``chunk_size`` sensor measurements or ``chunk_duration`` time has passed, this component adds that chunk to the window.
+This approach saves memory for sliding windows, as memory does not hold every individual sensor measurement but only stores several sensor measurements combined into the chunk.
 For continuous windows, this improves accuracy for significantly large windows.

 If you want to collect statistics from a significant number of measurements (potentially unlimited), use a ``continuous_long_term`` type.
-It uses slightly more memory and is slightly slower but is numerically accurate.
+It uses slightly more memory and is slightly slower but is numerically accurate than a ``continuous`` type.
 A ``continuous`` type uses very little memory and is extremely fast.
 However, it may lose accuracy with significantly large windows.

 .. list-table:: Continuous Window Type Comparison
     :header-rows: 1